makerdao/community/governance/polls/Prioritization Sentiment - Collateral Class - June 6, 2022.md

 The community can vote in this poll to rank their support of the following options:
 - Broader Market Demand-Based Solutions - Solutions based on market demand sentiment for DAI outside of Maker.
 Example: Aave D3M.
-- Real-World Assets Vaults - Vaults lending againt Real-World Assests (as opposed to crypto assests).
+- Real-World Assets Vaults - Vaults lending against Real-World Assets (as opposed to crypto assets).
 Example: New Silver.
 - Real-World Asset Arrangers - Lending through arrangers that set up their own real-world loans based on criteria approved by Maker Governance.
 Example: 6s.
-- Core Crypto Collateral - ETH and BTC implementions (including their derivities).
+- Core Crypto Collateral - ETH and BTC implementations (including their derivatives).
 Example: Wrapped Staked ETH.
-- Alternative Ethereum-based Crypto Collateral - Other ERC-20 crypto assest tokens.
+- Alternative Ethereum-based Crypto Collateral - Other ERC-20 crypto asset tokens.
 Example: LINK.
 - Crypto Collateral from Other Chains - Lending against crypto assets on other chains/L2s.
 Example: OP (Optimism, not currently supported).
 - Traditional Financial Instruments - Using Real-World Financial Instruments for backing DAI.
 Example: US Treasuries (Government debt, not currently supported).
 - Peg Stability Solutions - Solutions designed to strengthen the DAI peg to the US Dollar.
 Example: USDC PSM.